exdysa/Singularity/README.md

 ##

 <div align="right">
-<sub>Lets create a more inviting and visually-pleasing ComfyUI Frontend using Typescript and ReactFlow!</sub></div>
+<sub>Lets create a more inviting and visually-pleasing ComfyUI using Typescript and ReactFlow!</sub></div>